Chris Arnade

 Chris Arnade (/ɑːrˈnɑːdi/; born c.
-1965) is an American photographer.
-He worked for twenty years as a bond trader on Wall Street; in 2011, he started documenting the lives of poor people and their drug addictions, and commenting on the state of the society of the United States.
+1965) is an American photographer and writer.
+He worked for 20 years as a bond trader on Wall Street; in 2011, he started documenting the lives of poor people and their drug addictions and commenting on the state of the society of the United States.
 He did this through photographs posted on social media and articles in various media, most often The Guardian.
-He does not call himself a "journalist", though some journalists object to his methods and other sources refer to him as a journalist.
+He does not call himself a journalist; some journalists object to his work and some sources refer to him as a journalist.

+Arnade developed what he calls the McDonald's test, saying that a person's attitude towards the fast-food restaurant McDonald's indicates whether the person lives a life of relative privilege.

 Early life

 Arnade was born around 1965 and was brought up in San Antonio, Florida, a conservative, Roman Catholic community.
 His father was of Jewish heritage, had escaped Nazi Germany and had become a professor in the US.
 His mother was a homemaker who raised a family of seven children (Chris has five brothers and one sister) and then became an academic librarian.

-He went to college and then to Johns Hopkins University, where he earned a PhD in particle physics.
+Arnade went to college and then to Johns Hopkins University, where he earned a PhD in particle physics.

 Career

 Arnade started working on Wall Street in 1993 as a quantitative analyst.
 A former colleague told The Wall Street Journal that he frequently argued politics with other traders, most of whom were in the "libertarian wing of the Republican Party"; Arnade eventually tired of "hearing [traders] who had lost millions and gotten bailed out complaining that Obamacare raised their taxes."
 Arnade called his work on Wall Street "intellectual grift".

 Arnade worked on Wall Street for 20 years, with the last position being on the foreign trading desk at Citigroup.
-As the financial crisis of 2007–2008 unfolded, Arnade became more disillusioned with his industry, and began riding the subway to its last stop and then walking home, which often led him through the Bronx, where he talked to people and began taking their pictures.
+During the 2008 financial crisis, he became more disillusioned with his industry and began riding the subway to its last stop then walking home, which often led him through the Bronx, where he talked to people and began taking their photos.
 He also did volunteer work in the Bronx, with the Hunts Point Alliance for Children, which led him into engagement with people who lived there.
-In 2012 his mother died, and that same year Citi shut down the trading desk he was working on due to new regulations.
+In 2012, his mother died.
+The same year, Citi shut down the trading desk he was working on, due to new regulations.
 He accepted a buyout from Citi in 2012 and retired.
-Then, he began to spend all his time exploring the lives of poor and working-class people.
+Then he began to spend all his time exploring the lives of poor and working-class people.
 To deal with the reduced income, his family moved from Brooklyn to upstate New York.